Adapted sports is the umbrella term for sport and athletics for people with any kind of functional impairment.

 The sophisticated Boccia Grid makes it possible to play boccia without vision.

-The rubber grid and press-in pegs allow the player to scan/see the board, that is scaled to the playing area, with their fingers.
+The rubber grid and press-in pegs allow the player to scan or "see" the board with their fingers.
 The Grid is scaled to the playing area 10 cm to 1 meter.

-This equipment provides a fun & excellent training of: focus – tactile senses – coordination – balance – space perception.
+This equipment provides a fun and excellent training of focus, tactile senses, coordination, balance and space perception.

 It enables visually impaired players to play a tactical game and compete with sighted players.